Hailey Gates

 Hailey Benton Gates is an American model, actress, director, and journalist.
 She hosted the Viceland series States of Undress.

 Early life

 Gates grew up in the Los Angeles area, where her family has resided for seven generations.
-Gates's parents separated during her childhood.
-Gates's maternal grandmother is screenwriter Joan Tewkesbury.
-Her great grandfather was the first mayor of Santa Monica.
+Gates' parents separated during her childhood.
+Gates' maternal grandmother is screenwriter Joan Tewkesbury.
+Her great-grandfather was the first mayor of Santa Monica.

 In 2012, Gates graduated with a Bachelor of Fine Arts in experimental theater from the Tisch School of the Arts at New York University.

 Career

 The Paris Review

 Upon her graduation from New York University in 2012, Gates began working as an editor and director of advertising at The Paris Review.
 She left the magazine in 2015.

 Modeling

 Gates has starred in campaigns for Miu Miu (by Steve Meisel), Costume National, and Target.
 She also appeared on the July/August 2011 cover of Jalouse magazine.
 She is currently signed to M Model Management.